the plan for the future

 The stimulus could come from the interest rate seeking equilibrium rather than government borrowing or central bank intervention.
 Governments may not need deficits and central banks may not need to set interest rates for the economy to recover, but only if there is a penalty on holding currency like there was in Wörgl.
 In fact, quantitative easing can be undone as a holding fee on currency can make debts on the balance sheets of central banks attractive to hold.

 In other words, the depression can end soon.
 And even when banks face write-offs, they may not need support.
 Negative interest rates will cause net discounted value of the performing loans to rise.
 That can offset their losses.
 That points at another outcome of negative interest rates.
-The net discounted value of future income will rise so businesses might find it easier to attract capital even when the economy is in a (partial) lock-down.
+The net discounted value of future income will rise so businesses might find it easier to attract capital even when the economy still is in a (partial) lock-down.

 Negative interest rates can end the depression once the lock-downs have ended.
 We may not see positive interest rates again after the economy has recovered because there is a surplus of capital or a lack of demand at an interest rate of zero.
 The equilibrium interest rate could remain below zero indefinitely.
 This is pointed out in the paper The End Of Usury that can be found here: https://www.naturalmoney.org/endofusury.html.

-This can be an opportunity to end all interest charges on money and debts, meaning that all interest rates on money and debts are negative and capped to zero.
+It can also be an opportunity to end all interest charges on money and debts, meaning that all interest rates on money and debts are negative and capped to zero.
 This is deflationary as it reduces the incentive to lend and therefore the creation of credit.
 It also means that only trustworthy debtors can borrow.
 Financial engineering and usurious lending can end.
 The financial system and the economy can henceforth be inherently stable.

 The negative interest rate provides a stimulus while the maximum interest rate of zero curbs lending.
 This is likely to work like it did in the Austrian town of Wörgl during the Great Depression.
 The economy will recover without more debt or more money printing.
 This is explained in the paper Feasiblity Of Interest-free Demurrage Currency that can be found here: https://www.naturalmoney.org/feasibility.html.